tomgtqq/DEND-WHO-COVID-19-Data-Warehouse-Redshift/README.md

 # DEND-Capstone-Project

-Build an Data Lake using Spark And Copy Data from S3 bucket,then process data and store datat ables into S3 bucket.
+Build an ETL pipeline using Airflow to copy Data from the S3 bucket, then process data and create a Data warehouse with Redshift.

 ### Table of Contents